-The Spanish were the first Europeans to permanently settle in North America.
+The Spanish were the first Europeans to permanently settle in the Americas.
 A map of 18th century North America shows the sweeping expanse of the Spanish empire, from the fortress of San Augustín, Florida — founded in 1565 before Jamestown, Virginia — to the small outpost of San Francisco started in the desolate wilderness of Alta California in 1776.
 The Spanish settled the southwestern United States in the 16th century, formally establishing Santa Fe, New Mexico, in 1610.

 Spanish explorers traveled further north along the Pacific Coast to Canada in 1774 and by the late 1700s had established a military post on Vancouver Island, 350 miles north of Seattle.
 The Spanish sailed from the Caribbean to the Chesapeake Bay in 1526, then called the Bahía de Santa María, about 80 years before the romanticized English encounter with Pocahontas.
 In the 1520’s Spanish navigators also explored as far north as Cape Cod, Massachusetts and Bangor, Maine.
 As part of the peace negotiations after the Seven Years War in 1762, the French ceded New Orleans and the Mississippi territories to the Spanish.